Student support and resources

 Who can help?

-- Financial Support Team - help with student funding and finance, benefits, budgeting and debt advice.
+- Student Support and Guidance Team - help with student funding and finance, benefits, budgeting and debt advice.

 Studying abroad offers an exhilarating opportunity to combine your passion for travelling and learning.